nathanielsimard/mock-it/README.md

 }
 ```

-We can see that we need to passe a value into the constructor.
+We can see that we need to pass a value into the constructor.
-This is the default value returned by the function if no rule is satisfy.
+This is the default value returned by the function if no rule is satisfied.
 Now we need to create the mock and add some rules.

 ```rust